EUCAIM/upv-node-workstation-images/usage-guide.md

 Let's see it step by step.

 First you must "containerize" (aka "dockerize") your application.
-If you don't know what's that, you can start here: https://docs.docker.com/get-started/ Basically you should write a dockerfile and do `docker build -t myApp:1.0 .` within the directory where the dockerfile is.
+If you don't know what's that, you can start here: https://docs.docker.com/get-started/.
+Basically you should write a dockerfile and do `docker build -t myApp:1.0 .` within the directory where the dockerfile is.

-We are going to pull an image already built for this example with: `docker pull alpine:3.20` So now we have the image in our docker local repository, and we can save it to a file with:
+For this example, we are going to pull an image already built with: `docker pull alpine:3.20`

+Whether we have pulled an image or built our own, now we have the image in our docker local repository, and we can save it to a file with:
 ```
 docker save alpine:3.20 -o alpine-3.20.tar.gz
 ```